 Why the Sunday after Easter

 The mercy of God is not a New Testament invention.
 The Hebrew word hesed, often translated as steadfast love or lovingkindness, runs through the Psalms as the foundational description of who God is.
 "The Lord is merciful and gracious, slow to anger, abounding in mercy" (Ps 103:8).
 Paul writes to the Romans: "God delivered all to disobedience, that he might have mercy upon all" (Rom 11:32).
-The scope is not partial.
-It is total.

 Let us pray.
 Lord, we do not always believe that mercy goes as far as you say it does.
 We have our own accounting of what is forgivable and what is not.
 Teach us to trust what you offer more than we trust our own calculations.
 Amen.